 The Directors meet at least quarterly to direct and supervise the Company's affairs.
 This includes reviewing the investment strategy, risk profile, gearing strategy and performance of the Company and the performance of the Company's functionaries, and monitoring compliance with the Company's objectives.
 The Directors visit the Investment Adviser at least annually for a comprehensive review of the portfolio, its valuation methodology and general strategy.
 The Directors deem it appropriate to review the valuations of the investment portfolio on a quarterly basis.
-The schedule of Board and Committee meetings is shown in the table below.
+The schedule of Board and Committee meetings is shown on page 37.

-Continuing terms of Investment Adviser agreement
+Continuing Terms of Investment Adviser Agreement